dustinmcafee/RustVNC/encoding_comparison.md

 - **Simplicity** by focusing on proven, widely-supported encodings
 - **Correctness** by matching libvncserver's behavior exactly (RFC 6143 compliant)

 For most use cases, RustVNC's encoding support is **sufficient and well-optimized**.
-Advanced encodings like H264 and ZYWRLE would benefit specialized scenarios but are not critical for general desktop sharing.
+Advanced encodings like ZYWRLE and TightPng would benefit specialized scenarios but are not critical for general desktop sharing.

+**H.264 Status:** Both RustVNC and libvncserver define the H.264 encoding constant (0x48323634) for RFB protocol compatibility, but neither implements the actual encoding. libvncserver removed H.264 in version 0.9.11 (2016) because the implementation was "broken and unmaintained".
+RustVNC maintains protocol parity by defining the constant without implementation.